Bulgarian torpedo boat Drazki: Balkan Wars

 The Bulgarian Navy's torpedo boats took part in the First Balkan War between 1912 and 1913, serving in the waters of the Black Sea.
 On 20 November 1912 Letyashti, Smeli, Strogi and Drazki were sent from Varna to intercept a group of Turkish transports.
-The overall commander was Captain 2nd Rank Dimitar Dobrev, who was embarked on the Letyashti.
-The Drazki was commanded by Warrant-Officer Georgi Kupov.
+The overall commanding officer was commander Dimitar Dobrev, who was embarked on the Letyashti.
+The Drazki was commanded by Lt jg Georgi Kupov.
 Shortly after midnight on 21 November they encountered the Ottoman protected cruiser Hamidiye accompanied by two destroyers approximately 32 miles from Varna.
 Dobrev ordered the ships to close and attack, and at 0043 the Bulgarian ships fired their torpedoes.
 The first three ships missed, but Drazki was more fortunate.
 Since she was the last ship in the line, she fired her torpedo at a close range (about 100 m) and scored a hit in the front part of the Hamidiye, causing serious damage, although the ship was able to return to Istanbul for repairs.)
 Their torpedoes expended, the Bulgarian boats returned to Varna.
 This engagement was the greatest achievement up to that point in the history of the small Bulgarian Navy.
 Before the torpedo attack, the Ottoman naval commander had declared an ultimatum to the garrison of Varna to surrender as condition for the town to avoid shelling by the Ottoman Navy.

 World War I

-They did not take an active part in the Second Balkan War, however they did see active service in World War I, during which Shumni was sunk by mine on 11/12-9-1916.
+They did not take an active part in the Second Balkan War, however they did see active service in World War I, during which Shumni was sunk by a mine on 11/12-9-1916.
 After World War I the remaining five were judged to be obsolescent and were subsequently reclassified as patrol boats.
 In 1934 the 3-pounder guns were removed and replaced with two SK C/30 AA guns.